kailikaili/RecentProjects/README.md

 Thoese codes are only used to show some ideas.
 Please do not copy them for other use.

+## MTS -- Machine Translation Selection
+This is the engineering part of a research project.
+All data and some research toolkits are hidden.
+* JavaScript, Python, Shell
+* An Online Website providing machine translation and selection service.
+It will also provide the analysis procedure of selection.
+* angcard.py is the main algorithm code.
+* I used python to call JS, shell, tools and models.

+## ML -- Machine Learning

+* This part, I put a course research project paper here.
+* The data comes from a competition on Kaggle.org.
+* It's about Gender Identification from Handwriting.

 ## Game -- AI -- Artificial Intelligence

 ### Sokoban